 - Step 5: After completing the preceding phases, telcos must implement the strategy and establish governance, which entails translating targets into specific business unit objectives and assigning functional tasks and accountability.

-Telecom companies already use more renewable energy than other businesses on average, and several have already stated their intentions to become carbon neutral or have pledged to use 100% renewable energy.
+Telecom companies already use more renewable energy than other businesses on average.
+Several have already stated their intentions to become carbon neutral or have pledged to use 100% renewable energy.
 The goal of carbon neutrality is based on a strategy that varies by operator, but follows a similar pattern: reducing carbon emissions by increasing energy efficiency and using renewable energy, and creating a circular economy by recycling, refurbishing, remanufacturing, or reusing equipment, as well as carbon offsetting practices.

 Furthermore, the scope of telecoms’ sustainability extends well beyond that of other businesses.
 Since 2019, the GSMA has acknowledged the telecoms sector as a significant facilitator in solving climate change concerns.
 This organization also established emission reduction goals to enable the wireless sector to achieve net-zero emissions by 2050.